AnnaNomoly/fields-of-mistria-mods/Wardrobe/README.md

 > **NOTE**: The cosmetic name must be formatted *exactly* as shown in the table below!

 2. The mod will output some information to the YYTK console window.
 If the cosmetic was **INVALID** you will get a warning message.
 If the cosmetic is **ALREADY UNLOCKED** you will get a different warning message.
 If the cosmetic is **NEW** you will get a success message and unlock the cosmetic.
 > **NOTE**: There will NOT be a "new cosmetic unlocked" window pop-up.
-Check the customization menu.
+Simply check the character customization menu.

 ## Modded Cosmetics
 Modded cosmetics are possible to unlock using this mod.
 However, you will need to look up their "internal name" in order to do so.
 This will be found _inside_ the modded cosmetic's `.../<Mod>/outfits/`folder within the `.../FieldsOfMistria/mods/` directory.
 For example, assuming you installed the `Cute Ribbon` mod, the unzipped mod has the following structure: